-The study is titled “Overcoming the Bell-Shaped Dose-Response of Cannabidiol by Using Cannabis Extract Enriched in Cannabidiol,” directly challenges the recent ‘Bell Curve’ findings that claim that a medium dose of CBD has a higher therapeutic effect than low and high doses.
+This new study directly challenges the recent ‘Bell Curve’ findings that claim that a medium dose of CBD has a higher therapeutic effect than low and high doses.

 The study found that laboratory-produced, single-molecule CBD did indeed create the bell-shaped response curve.
 Which meant after a certain dose the effectiveness of the CBD reduced.
 This bell curve represents a serious limitation to the clinical use of CBD.